173TECH/sayn/docs/project_structure.md

 A usual SAYN project structure will be as follows:

       project-name    # The name you chose.
-        logs/         # The folder where SAYN logs are stored. python/       # The folder where Python tasks modules should be stored. sql/          # The folder where SQL tasks queries should be stored. models.yaml   # The backbone of a SAYN project enabling to define and orchestrate tasks.
+        compile/      # The folder where compiled SQL queries are stored. logs/         # The folder where SAYN logs are stored. models/       # The folder where additional models can be added. python/       # The folder where Python tasks modules should be stored. sql/          # The folder where SQL tasks queries should be stored. models.yaml   # The backbone of a SAYN project enabling to define and orchestrate tasks.